10 Accenture Competitors and Alternatives to Know in 2026

 Best For: Corporations needing strategic advisory with a strong emphasis on finance, risk management, and organizational transformation.

-Founded in 1989, EY has built a reputation by focusing on the high-stakes blend of finance, regulatory compliance, and strategic consulting.
-Its advisory practice, EY-Parthenon, has been recognized for tackling private equity deals and large-scale transformations.
+EY has built a reputation by focusing on the high-stakes blend of finance, regulatory compliance, and strategic consulting.
+The firm reported $53.2 billion in global revenue for FY2025, with more than 15,000 EY professionals working on AI-led client projects.
+Its advisory practice, EY-Parthenon, is recognized for tackling private equity deals and large-scale transformations.

-Unlike Accenture, which focuses on tech services and operations, EY is often hired for financial and regulatory issues others can’t handle.
-Though EY may lack large-scale IT delivery, it’s a better choice for bridging finance-driven decisions and digital strategy.
+Unlike Accenture, which focuses on tech services and operations, EY is often hired for financial and regulatory issues others cannot handle.
+Though EY may lack large-scale IT delivery, it is a strong choice for bridging finance-driven decisions and digital strategy.

 Standout Feature: EY sits at the intersection of finance and strategy, with EY-Parthenon offering high-level consulting.